PaulBratslavsky/strapi-bext-strapi-lifecycle-example/blog.md

 We also learned how to use the `bootstrap` method to register the lifecycle hooks.

-We also learned how to use the `config/plugins.ts` file to allow extra fields to be passed on the user creation.
+We also learned how to use the `config/plugins.ts` file to allow extra fields to be passed on to the user creation.

 I hope you enjoyed this blog post.
 If you have any questions, please leave a comment below.

+## Github Project Repo
+You can find the complete code for this project in the following [Github repo](https://github.com/PaulBratslavsky/strapi-next-strapi-lifecycle-example).

+## Strapi Open Office Hours
+If you have any questions about Strapi 5 or just would like to stop by and say hi, you can join us at **Strapi's Discord Open Office Hours** Monday through Friday at 12:30 pm - 1:30 pm CST: [Strapi Discord Open Office Hours](https://discord.com/invite/strapi)